vivolev647/Akyanu-Language/README.md

 conveys a verb is occuring in the future tense (i.e. "kiyomi ta vyaki")
 - Population Particle: "Nu"
 conveys that an object (noun) belongs to a place (i.e. "akyanu")

-## Lore

-Akyanu is the language of Akya, a land slightly north of Nekotei (which in this timeline is Japan, Akya is in the region of Hokkaido), with rich history and culture, despite only being around 200 years old.
-It is a great language spoken by around 1000 people to date, only 900 of which are residents of Akyal̦ this is because it is a very small place, and only around 953 people live there.

 ## Verbs